-The principal activity of the Academy is to advance for the public benefit education in the United Kingdom, in particular, but without prejudice to the generality of the foregoing, by establishing, maintaining, carrying on, managing and developing a school offering a broad curriculum, with a strong emphasis on, but in no way limited to Mathematics and Technology.
+The principal activity of the Academy is to advance for the public benefit education in the United Kingdom, in particular, but without prejudice to the generality of the foregoing, by establishing, maintaining, carrying on, managing and developing a school offering a broad curriculum, with a strong emphasis on, but in no way limited to Mathematics, English and Science.

-The Academy is now working hard to fully embed its new school values 'Politeness, Hard Work and Honesty'.
+The Academy has worked hard to maintain its core values of 'Politeness, Hard Work and Honesty'.

 Droylsden Academy is a significant community landmark providing a range of services to local people and promoting the regeneration of the Droylsden community.
 It is a state of the art building with presence.
 It is airy, spacious and a daily inspiration to all users and visitors alike.
-However, over the last four academic years, investment was made to ensure that some of the open learning spaces that were not conducive to effective teaching and learning were improved and updated.
+However, in recent years, investment was made to ensure that some of the open learning spaces that were not conducive to effective teaching and learning were improved and updated.
 This included the building of walls and ceilings so that open classrooms were closed in hence improving the learning space.
 The Academy will be highly regarded for its cutting edge provision and known locally, nationally and internationally for the excellence of the all-round education it provides.
 It will offer the young people of Droylsden real and tangible opportunities to follow learning routes that will genuinely transform their lives.
 It will, in every case, deliver the outcomes of Every Child Matters and will extend the outcomes so that in Droylsden Academy Every Person Matters and everyone's contribution is valued equally.